 How to forage wild garlic and make wild garlic pesto

-Spring is almost upon us!
-This means that the smell of garlic will also soon be in the air.
-Wild garlic or ramsons, as they are also known, can be found in almost all woodlands.
-Look for it on damp soil and slopes.
+Spring is upon us and the smell of wild garlic is in the air!
+Wild garlic, or ramsons as they are also known, can be found in almost all woods.

 When they're around, often in great carpets, they are difficult to miss.
-The smell is unmistakable so using their scent is the best way to find them.
+The smell is unmistakable so follow your nose!

-- The best way to check that what you’ve picked is wild garlic is to crush the leaves in your palm and take a good sniff.
-If it smells like garlic, then you’ve picked the right plant
+- The best way to check that you've picked wild garlic is to crush the leaves in the palm and take a sniff.
+If it smells like garlic, then you've picked the right plant.

-Then once you’ve got your delicious wild garlic, it’s time to make something with it!
+Once you've collected your delicious wild garlic, it's time to make something with it!
 There are lots of recipes for wild garlic but my favourite thing to make is pesto.
-Here is a great and simple recipe for wild garlic pesto!

 How to make wild garlic pesto